 Methodologies like Gaia 2.0 (i.e., planetary homeostasis) have explored the self-regulatory ability of Mother Earth (a.k.a.
 Gaia), which has been disrupted.
-The Gaia hypothesis states that living things form part of a planetary self-regulating system that has maintained habitable conditions for the past 3.5 billion years.
-In this context, the self-regulating capacity of Gaia 2.0 emerged within the earth's system and over time altered the climate and atmosphere by enabling the cycling of nutrients.
+The Gaia hypothesis states that "living things are part of a planetary-scale self-regulating system that has maintained habitable conditions for the past 3.5 billion years."
+In this context, the self-regulating capacity of Gaia 2.0 emerged within the Earth's system and over time altered the climate and atmosphere by enabling the cycling of nutrients.
 This system operated organically, but the evolution of humans and technologies have interfered negatively.
-Earth "has now entered a new epoch termed the Anthropocene (3), and humans are beginning to become aware of the global consequences of their actions" (Bruno Latour, Gaia 2.0).
+Earth "has now entered a new epoch termed the Anthropocene, and humans are beginning to become aware of the global consequences of their actions" (Lenton & Latour, 2018).